garethjmsaunders/code-style-guide/css.md

 #### 2. Layout

-Layout rules define the major layout components of a page, such as header, footer, navigation, main content, and sidebar.
+Layout rules define the major layout components of a page, such as header, navigation, main content, sidebar, and footer.
 These are the areas in which modules sit.

 ##### Further reading